Types of Professional Interview - Explained

-Small Group or Committee Interview
+What is a Small Group or Committee Interview?

 This is where you will be meeting with several decision-makers at once.
 This can be an intimidating experience if you are not prepared.
 Its an efficient way to interview candidates and allows for different interpretations or perceptions of the same answer.

 Be sure to make eye contact with everyone, no matter who asked the question.
 Its important to establish rapport with each member of the interview team.
 Try to find out the names and job titles of the participants.

 What is a Serial Interview?

 Meet with several individuals or groups in the organization in a sequential period.
 This may be done throughout the day or over a couple of days.
 This type of interview allows each interviewer to form their own opinion of the candidate.
 The interviewers later compare notes to decide on a candidate.

 After your first interview, you may be asked back again for a second date.
 They like you enough that you made the first round of cuts, but they would like to know more about you before making their final decision.